Mundari

 Village

 During the rainy season, when there is a lot of livestock feed around, mundari live in villages.
 The main villages are located along riverbeds, serve as a permanent place of residence for the adult population, girls, and those who do not participate in grazing.
 The villages have common areas for cooking, gathering men, dancing, learning.
 In such villages, dwellings are round with a high cone-shaped roof.
-The walls, floor and courtyard are coated with a mixture of clay, manure to protect against insects and order.
+The walls, floor and courtyard are coated with a mixture of clay and manure to protect against insects and cleanliness.
 A storage facility for grain and supplies is located separately.
-One family lives in 1 yard.
-The yards are located at a distance from each other.
-After the death of one of the family members, his body is buried in the yard.
+One family occupies one yard.
+The yards are located at some distance from each other.

 Appearance, clothing, jewelry